kamilfranek/kamilfranek.github.io/Company Analysis/_posts/2021-04-04-facebook-financial-statements-overview-and-analysis.md

 >
 >**--- Facebook, 2019 10-K**

-The expectation of declining revenue growth seems understandable given Facebook's already high penetration among internet users, as the slower user growth will mean slower revenue growth.
+The expectation of declining revenue growth seems understandable given Facebook's already high penetration among internet users, as the slower user growth will drive slower revenue growth.

 However, even revenue growth of around 20% would still be formidable for such a large company.
 Of course, it pales compared to the 50% revenue growth that we saw just a few years ago.